-- Is not a substantial shareholder of the company or an officer of, or otherwise associated directly with; - Within the last three years has not been employed in an executive capacity by the Company or another consolidated member; - Within the last three years has not been a principal of a material professional adviser or a material consultant to the company or another Group member, or an employee materially associated with the service provided; - Is not a material supplier or customer of the Company or other consolidated member, or an officer of or otherwise associated directly or indirectly with a material supplier or customer; - Has no material contractual relationship with the Company or another consolidated member other than as a Chairman or director of the Company; and - Is free from any interest and any business or other relationship, which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company.
+- Is not a substantial shareholder of the company or an officer of, or otherwise associated directly with the company; - Within the last three years has not been employed in an executive capacity by the Company or another consolidated member; - Within the last three years has not been a principal of a material professional adviser or a material consultant to the company or another Group member, or an employee materially associated with the service provided; - Is not a material supplier or customer of the Company or other consolidated member, or an officer of or otherwise associated directly or indirectly with a material supplier or customer; - Has no material contractual relationship with the Company or another consolidated member other than as a Chairman or director of the Company; and - Is free from any interest and any business or other relationship, which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company.

 The Board assesses the independence of the directors periodically.
 It is the Board's view that all directors except for Mr W McLeland and Mr D Saville are independent directors.
-Mr C Darvall AM, the Chairman is an independent Non-Executive Chairman.